johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 Sometimes, both of these tools would crash during graphics debugging, but PIX doesn't.
 I.e., as developer it can be useful to juggle between all of these tools.

-Currently, I'm workin with Android and I am still struggling to establish a great GPU debugging workflow.
-This post contains a few notes on my attempts to establish GPU debugging on Android and the associated struggles.
+This post contains a few notes on my attempts to establish proper GPU debugging on Android, and concrete recommendations on which GPU profiling applications to use.
+TL;DR for the latter part: Jump directly to section [Conclusion](#conclusion).

 ## Android GPU Inspector and How to Uninstall it